melissa-thecodingphoenix/calculator_2/README.md

-calculator_2
+# calculator

-A simpler calculator using the basic HTML, CSS, & JS
+A simpler calculator created using the basic HTML, CSS, and JavaScript